blynkkk/blynkkk.github.io/readme.md

 - RN-XV WiFly
 - You can implement your own connection type easily (see User_Defined_Connection example)!

-## Community-reported
+## Made by Community

 - WIZnet-W5500-EVB (http://instructables.com/id/WIZnet-W5500-EVB-and-Blynk-App-communication)
 - TI Tiva C Connected Launchpad (EK-TM4C1294XL1) + Energia 15 (http://community.blynk.cc/t/hardware-supported-by-blynk/16/36)

 #Widgets
+There are 4 types of Widgets:

+- **Controllers** - they send commands to hardware.
+Use them to control your stuff
+- **Displays** - used for various vizualizations of data that comes from hardware to the smartphone
+- **Notifications** - are various widgets to send messages and notifications.
+- **Others** - widgets that don't belong to any category

 ## Common Widget Settings
 Most of the settings are self-explanatory, but there are some hidden features that you can use.

-## Pin Selection
+### Pin Selection
 This is one of the main parameters you need to set
 >Screenshot

 Read more about Virtual Pins Here

-## Data Mapping
+### Data Mapping
 >Screenshot

-## Splitting/Merging Outputs
+### SPLIT/MERGE
 Some of the Widgets can send more than one value.
 And with this switch you can control how to send them.
 >Screenshot

-### SPLIT:
+- SPLIT:
-Each of the parameters can be sent directly to the dedicated Pin on your hardware (e.g D7).
-It's very convenient because you don't need to write any code.
-It just works.
+Each of the parameters is sent directly to the Pin on your hardware (e.g D7).
+You don't need to write any code.

-Please note, that in this mode - you send multiple commands, which can reduce performance of your hardware because of increased traffic.
+**NOTE:** In this mode you send multiple commands from one widget, which can reduce performance of your hardware.

-Example: If you have a Joystick Widget and it's set to D3 and D4, it will send 2 commands:
+Example: If you have a Joystick Widget and it's set to D3 and D4, it will send 2 commands over the Internet:

 ```cpp
 digitalWrite(3, value);
 digitalWrite(4, value);
 ```

-### MERGE:
+- MERGE:
-When MERGE mode is selected, you send an array of values with just one command.
+When MERGE mode is selected, you are sending just 1 message, consisiting of array of values.
+But you'll need to parse it on the hardware.

 This mode can be used with Virtual Pins only.
-It reduces the amount of traffic, because it's just one command but you have to parse these values on the hardware side:

 Example: Add a zeRGBa Widget and set it to MERGE mode.
 Choose Virtual Pin V1